The restoration process is done in an orderly, deliberate manner

 As soon as it's safe to begin working, our crews start turning the lights back on for our customers.
-Restoration efforts proceed in an orderly manner.
-Scouts begin with assessment, then crews start at the source and work outward.
+Restoration efforts begin as scouts start assessing the storm’s damage, and crews start needed repairs at the source and work outward.

 Right after the storm passes, Entergy personnel must assess damage to electric equipment and facilities to determine corrective actions.
 Finding out how hard the system was hit must be carried out quickly and accurately after the storm is gone.
 Damage assessment scouts are prepared in advance, and immediately after impact, they are dispatched to begin the assessment.

 Backbone feeders, those with major trunk lines that support large electrical loads to customers, get particular attention.
 They must be restored to service as soon as possible.
 This initial assessment helps develop an estimate of crews required, resources needed and the time estimated to complete restoration.